-The pre construction phase is now underway at the Quixwood Moor Wind Farm and local contractors have been called in to carry out some of the site investigation work.
+The Quixwood Moor Wind Farm is now in the pre-construction phase, and local contractors have been called in to conduct some of the site investigation work.

-Banks Renewables, the Hamilton based wind energy firm behind the project, committed to using local firms, wherever possible during the planning application stage and that commitment is now being realised with some of the earliest contracts being awarded to Borders businesses.
+Banks Renewables, the Hamilton-based wind energy firm behind the project, committed to using local firms whenever possible during the planning application stage, and that commitment is now being fulfilled, with some of the project’s earliest contracts going to Borders businesses.

-Galashiels based Holequest, has been contracted to provide excavation, site management and borehole drilling services at the site.
+Holequest, based in Galashiels, has been hired to provide excavation, site management, and borehole drilling services at the site.

-Craig Rodger, technical manager for the firm, which employs 26 people, believes Banks Renewables’ commitment to use local Borders firms where at all possible could prove hugely beneficial to the local economy.
+Craig Rodger, the firm’s technical manager, believes Banks Renewables’ commitment to use local Borders firms whenever possible will be extremely beneficial to the local economy.

-He said: “It’s great to see Banks Renewables commit to using local companies where possible in the development of its wind farms.
+“It’s fantastic to see Banks Renewables commit to using local companies wherever possible in the development of its wind farms,” he said.

-“Often developers will use the same contractors regardless of location and many just decide on price, which means that the communities hosting the wind farms don’t feel any economic boost.
+“Often, developers will use the same contractors regardless of location, and many will simply decide on price, resulting in no economic benefit to the communities hosting the wind farms.”

-“This certainly isn’t happening at Quixwood Moor and as we subcontract work to other businesses in the Borders, an even wider range of local businesses will be sure to feel a huge benefit.”
+“This is not happening at Quixwood Moor, and as we subcontract work to other Borders businesses, an even broader range of local businesses will undoubtedly benefit.”

-He added: “Investment like this in the region is absolutely essential to the local economy and levels of employment, which has an obvious knock-on effect on the general standard of living in the Borders, therefore it really needs to be embraced and appreciated.”
+“Investment like this in the region is absolutely essential to the local economy and levels of employment, which has an obvious knock-on effect on the general standard of living in the Borders,” he added.

-The 13 turbine wind farm will generate up to 29.9MW of energy per year once fully operational.
-In total, local businesses will have the opportunity to bid for approximately £6.4million in contracts during its construction.
+When fully operational, the 13-turbine wind farm will generate up to 29.9MW of energy per year.
+During its construction, local businesses will be able to bid on approximately £6.4 million in contracts.

-Miles Crossley, senior business development manager at Banks Renewables said: “Banks Renewables is committed to maximising the contracting opportunities for local firms and giving priority to placing local businesses on tender lists wherever possible so they can benefit from the construction of our wind farms.
+“Banks Renewables is committed to maximising contracting opportunities for local firms and giving priority to placing local businesses on tender lists wherever possible so they can benefit from the construction of our wind farms,” said Miles Crossley, senior business development manager at Banks Renewables.

-“It’s great to see a local business like Holequest carrying out specialist work at the Quixwood Moor site.
+“It’s fantastic to see a local company like Holequest performing specialised work at the Quixwood Moor site.”

-“This stage of the development is very exciting and we are delighted to see that the commitment we showed to local businesses in the early stages of planning is now shining through at the pre construction stage.
+“This stage of the development is very exciting, and we are pleased to see that the commitment we demonstrated to local businesses during the early stages of planning is now shining through at the pre-construction stage.”

-“Sites such as the Quixwood Moor Wind Farm are crucial in helping Scotland reach its renewable target for 2020, as wind energy becomes an integral part of the Scottish economy.”
+“Sites like the Quixwood Moor Wind Farm are critical in assisting Scotland in meeting its 2020 renewable target, as wind energy becomes an integral part of the Scottish economy.”

-Banks Renewables is committed to establishing a Quixwood wind Farm Community Fund, which would direct some of the revenues of the wind farm towards local community projects and groups helping to improve facilities and fund some key initiatives.
+Banks Renewables is committed to establishing a Quixwood wind Farm Community Fund, which would direct a portion of the wind farm’s revenues toward local community projects and groups assisting in facility improvements and funding key initiatives.

-The fund is expected to see at least £2.5 million being ring-fenced for local community groups, charities and voluntary organisations and crucially the fund would be used to target local issues that are identified by local people, with communities agreeing where funding should be directed.
+The fund is expected to have at least £2.5 million set aside for local community groups, charities, and voluntary organisations.
+Most importantly, the fund would be used to target local issues identified by local people, with communities agreeing on where funding should be directed.